ThomasQuinnKelly/bip-framework/README.md

 ## What is this repository for?

 To run spring boot and spring cloud enabled services on the BIP Platform, it must adhere to various service patterns.
-This repository contains suite of framework libraries, auto configurations, test libraries and parent POM that must be included as dependencies to enable the patterns
+This repository contains a suite of framework libraries, auto configurations, test libraries and parent POM that must be included as dependencies to enable the patterns.

+For general information regarding recommended development patterns for developing service applications, and the purpose and usage of capabilities that are provided by the BIP Framework, see the [bip-reference-spring-boot README.md](https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot).

 ## Project Breakdown